embedly/embedly-docs/extract/api/endpoints/1/extract.rst

     container.

 ``height``
     The height in pixels required to display the HTML.
-If not supplied the HTML returned will expand vertically to the size of its parent container.
+If not supplied, the HTML returned will expand vertically to the size of its parent container.